stew3254/WiPi/README.md

 * It only does password-less WiFi access points
 * You can't choose your own ip address range to have people to connect to
 * If you break dnsmasq.conf and don't remove the file, this tool won't work
-* If you don't have interface eth0 as your route for internet traffic, then you're SOL for internet access on the access point
 * Doesn't know how to handle errors from other software well

 **Todo:**